You are here

 Knowledge and Abilities

-Knowledge of: principles and practices of employee and public safety and health administration including safety and health education and training, accident investigation, self inspection, record keeping, publicity, safety committee operation and other services common to employee and public safety; principles and practices of organization and management.
+Knowledge of: principles and practices of employee and public safety and health administration including safety and health education and training, industrial hygiene, accident investigation, self-inspection, record keeping, publicity, safety committee operation and other services common to employee and public safety; principles and practices of organization and management.

-Ability to: interpret safety rules and policies; establish and maintain a safe and healthful working environment within the assigned institution, maintain effective working relationships with officials, employees and the public, analyze and resolve a variety of safety and health problems; speak and write clearly.
+Ability to: interpret safety rules and policies; establish and maintain a safe and healthful working environment within the assigned institution, maintain effective working relationships with officials, employees and the public, analyze and resolve a variety of safety and health problems; communicate clearly.

 Legal Requirement(s)